l7mp/stunner/doc/SCALING.md

 ###  Scaling-up (out)

-When adding new instances to the existing `stunner` replica set we don't have much to worry about.
+When adding new instances to the existing `stunner` replica set we don't expect any breaking changes.
 The infrastructure for existing calls won't get interrupted, it stays the same as before the upscale event.
 Only when new user calls come in the cloud loadbalancer have an additional endpoint to choose from.
 This way we can achieve that STUNner is never going to be the bottleneck in the system.
 Obviously, if you have the needed computational power under your cluster.

 Scaling-up the number of instances in the `stunner` deployment should be done based on the CPU usage of the replicas.
-As it was mentioned in the [section above](#scaling-with-stunner) the `HorizontalPodAutoscaler` is using the requested resources to determine when to scale up.
+As it was mentioned in the [section Scaling STUNner](#scaling-stunner) the `HorizontalPodAutoscaler` is using the requested resources to determine when to scale up.

 ### Scaling-down (in)